DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Excessive hair shedding causes diffuse thinning of the hair (see Diffuse alopecia) which makes the scalp more visible.
 Baldness can occur if the shedding is very severe.

 Hair loss can also be localised, and can be either scarring (cicatricial) and non-scarring (non-cicatricial).

-Telogen effluvium is characterised by periods of severe shedding following a shock to the system.
+Telogen effluvium is characterised by severe shedding following a shock to the system.
 Up to 50% of the hair suddenly enters the resting phase, stops growing and falls out.
-Triggers include a poor diet, stress (eg, childbirth, surgery, severe illness) and mineral deficiency.
+Triggers include a poor diet, stress (eg, childbirth, surgery, severe illness), and mineral deficiency.
 Pulling gently on the crown or sides will cause several hairs to come out easily.
 Hair loss is typically seen 3 months following an acute insult.

 © 2020 DermNet New Zealand Trust.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.